idan57/MIlestone-1/README.md

 ## ConnectCommand
 ### int execute()
-Opens a client, connects to the **FlightGear Simulator** and sending to it data.
+Opens a client, connects to the **FlightGear Simulator** and sending data to it.

 ### void OpenClientConnection()
-Creates the client
+Creates the client.

 ### void UpdatingMode(bool \*there_are_more_commands)
 Connecting to the **FlightGear Simulator** and sending data until "there_are_more_commands" is False.